Our trip to Da Nang centered around Hoi An (read more here!), however we did check a few things while in Da Nang

 OUR STAY: Melia Danang Resort

 We decided that staying at a beach resort would give us the relaxation we were looking for without being too far from Hoi An and easily accessible to Da Nang city center as well.
 The hotel was affordable with a nice pool area.
 The breakfast buffet was complimentary and also pretty good.
-The rooms were comfortable, however no full length mirror and the hair dryer wouldn’t work in the bathroom, only with the plugs in the bedroom, which was slightly odd.
+The rooms were comfortable, however no full length mirror.
+The hair dryer wouldn’t work in the bathroom and only in the bedroom wall plugs, which was very odd.
 It wasn’t the best resort that I’ve ever been to, but it was comfortable and considering the amount of time we spent at the hotel, it was decent enough for our short trip!
 The hotel was also new so everything was clean and up to date.
 However, I would probably try another hotel in the same area if I were to visit again.

 The hotel price did not include shuttle to Hoi An, but a shuttle was provided at 150,000 Vietnamese Dong roundtrip.
 Some other hotels in the area include a shuttle so something to look for when booking a hotel not in Hoi An.
 There were also complimentary bikes, which you could also ride to the neighboring rice paddies or to Hoi An if you wanted.
 We didn’t since we were short on time, but its definitely something I wish we had done!